The internet's best source of info and parts for mobile home furnaces and air conditioners.

 If your furnace has a standing pilot light, you may experience some frustration with it blowing out on windy days.
+We have compiled a few tips you can try to fix the problem.
 The best cure is electronic ignition.
 However, electronic ignition is not feasible nor cost-effective for most standing pilot furnaces.
 The next best solution is to check the crown assembly.

 These days roof jacks are sold with an all-weather roof cap.
 The difference is the slots just under the cap (left picture).
 These slots help wind blow through the cap and not down it, helping to minimize blow-outs.
 If your old crown assembly does not contain this all-weather roof cap, then changing it may be beneficial